AndreHolzer/Metapolish/GS.md

 ### 3. Install the latest version of XQuartz (for MacOS users only)

-Mac users will need to have xQuartz isntalled in order for MetaPLMA to operate normally.
+Mac users will need to have xQuartz isntalled in order for Metapolish to operate normally.
 More information on insatlling XQuartz can be found [here](https://www.xquartz.org).

   Quick download links (version 2.7.11):